Save the Date: Niwot Native Art Market Returns Saturday, June 27, 2026. Learn more →

 Cottonwood Square public mural honoring Chief Nowoo3 and regional Arapaho and Cheyenne historical legacy.

 This relationship-building work across Niwot and Boulder County is sustained entirely by volunteer collaboration and community donations.
-Your support directly funds active partnerships with Arapaho and Cheyenne representatives, historical storytelling initiatives, local Indigenous art markets, independent film programming, and public sculpture preservation efforts.
+Your support directly funds relationship-building with Arapaho and Cheyenne representatives, historical storytelling initiatives, local Indigenous art markets, independent film programming, and public sculpture preservation efforts.

 Mixed-media artwork: a glowing yellow sun and tipi village on the left, with an American flag on a red field on the right, joined by a winding golden path.